Divanshugaur001/Amazon-Clone/README.md

 ## Features

-"*" 📱 Fully responsive design for mobile ,tablet and desktop devices.
+ 📱 Fully responsive design for mobile ,tablet and desktop devices.
-"*" 🎯Responsive header with logo,searchbar,account option and cart icon.
+ 🎯Responsive header with logo,searchbar,account option and cart icon.
-"*" 🌄 Hero section with localixedcontent and banner message.
+🌄 Hero section with localixedcontent and banner message.
-"*" 📦Product listing with clickable box and image.
+📦Product listing with clickable box and image.
-"*" 📄 Footer with multiple-columns and links similar to amazon extensive footer.
+📄 Footer with multiple-columns and links similar to amazon extensive footer.

-🔔##Feedback
+🔔 ##Feedback
 feel free to open aissue or sumit and pull request if u suggest improvent.📄